BiceSchembri/express-API/README.md

 ## Requirements

-In order to run this project on your machine, you will need
+In order to run this project on your machine, you will need:

+- Node.js
+- a package manager

 ...